 As a general rule, you should always carry comprehensive insurance along with a policy that satisfies the legal requirements that your local and federal laws demand.
 It covers your vehicle against any damage from natural disasters, fire damage, and your car if you get into an accident, even if it is your fault.

 Comprehensive insurance is a necessary evil.
+Yes, it can cost you a substantial amount of money unless you seek out cheap car insurance from companies like Freeway Insurance.
+Comprehensive insurance is a necessary evil.
 Yes, it can cost you a substantial amount of money.
 Still, it may be worth it when you factor in the cost of repairing or replacing your vehicle.
 Let’s look at a few reasons you should carry the coverage and a few that exclude you from needing this comprehensive policy.

 When Do You Need To Have Comprehensive Insurance?